 The minimum qualifications for this position include the following:

-- Possession of a Master's Degree.
+- Possession of a Master's Degree in a discipline related to the assigned area.

 - One (1) year of formal training, internship, or leadership experience reasonably related to the administrator's assignment.